 Pharmacy contracts and manuals in an unredacted format.

-PBM to provide an index of all policies and procedures for the pharmacy contracting and contract amendment and negotiation process.
+An index of all policies and procedures for the pharmacy contracting and contract amendment and negotiation process.

 From the indices provided, request all policies and procedures that are applicable to contracting or the contract negotiation processes with pharmacies that are being examined.
 Request documents in an unredacted format.